pic

 148.975 ns (1 allocation: 448 bytes)

-The "No-Preallocation" tab serves as our baseline, providing a reference point for the other methods.
+The "No-Preallocation" tab serves as our baseline, providing a reference point for comparison with the other methods.
 As for the "Pre-allocating" tab, it reuses a regular vector to compute temp.
 In contrast, the "SVector" tab converts x to an SVector sx without pre-allocating temp.
-The benchmarks reveal that latter approach is more performant, thanks to the memory allocation avoidance and additional optimizations provided by SVectors.
+The benchmarks reveal that the latter approach is more performant, as it avoids memory allocation and benefits from additional optimizations provided by SVectors.

 As for the last two tabs, they continue defining x as an SVector, but additionally treat output as an MVector.
 The last tab in particular does this by using similar(sx) to initialize output, whereas the other tab explicitly specifies an MVector.
-Comparing these cases, the benchmarks demonstrate that integrating MVectors into the operation yields further performance gains.
+Comparing these cases, we can observe that integrating MVectors into the operation yields further performance gains.